ncbi/sra-tools/docs/markdowns/cli_reference/test-sra.md

 In full mode, if no tests were specified then all tests will be run.

--X < xml | text > - whether to generate well-formed XML
--R - check objects recursively
+-X &lt; xml | text &gt; - whether to generate well-formed XML -R - check objects recursively
 -N - do not call VDBManagerPathType
--C - do not disable caching (default: from configuration) -b --bytes=K - print the first K bytes of resolved remote HTTP file)
+-C - do not disable caching (default: from configuration) -b --bytes=K - print the first K bytes of resolved remote HTTP file)<br>(default: 256) -l --library=&lt;path to library&gt; - print version of dynamic library